zephyrproject-rtos/zephyr/doc/application/application.rst

 #.
 Create an empty :file:`CMakeLists.txt` file in your application directory.

 #.
+Add boilerplate code that sets the minimum CMake version and pulls
-Include the :file:`boilerplate.cmake` to pull in the Zephyr build system:
+   in the Zephyr build system:

    .. code-block:: cmake

+      cmake_minimum_required(VERSION 3.8.2)
       include($ENV{ZEPHYR_BASE}/cmake/app/boilerplate.cmake NO_POLICY_SCOPE)
       project(NONE)

+   .. note:: cmake_minimum_required is also invoked from
+             :file:`boilerplate.cmake`.
+The most recent of the two versions will be enforced by CMake.

 #.
 Place your application source code in the :file:`src` sub-directory.
 For
    this example, we'll assume you created a file named :file:`src/main.c`.